Share article:

 As we’ll explore below, Multimedia Messaging Service (MMS) is a powerful tool in your marketing toolbox.
 But it doesn’t always pay to use this more costly form of messaging.

-Let’s start with a quick explainer of SMS and MMS
+Let’s start with a quick explainer of SMS and MMS.

 MMS, on the other hand, can include an image or GIF, and a subject line.
 The message itself can be a lot longer, too – with up to 5,000 characters to play with.
 While more costly than its SMS cousin, MMS does come with some serious benefits.
 You can: